Ashok Lavasa

 Ashok Lavasa (IAST: Aśoka Lavāsā) (born 21 October 1957) is a retired 1980 batch Indian Administrative Service officer of Haryana cadre and was one of the two Election Commissioners of India.
 He has also served as the Finance Secretary of India, Environment, Forests and Climate Change Secretary of India and Civil Aviation Secretary of India.
-He has been appointed as the Vice President of Asian Development Bank (ADB).
+He served as the vice president of Asian Development Bank (ADB) from August 2020 to August 2023.

 Education

 Ashok Lavasa did his schooling from Belgaum Military School.
-Ashok Lavasa is a graduate (BA Honours) from Deshbandhu college and a postgraduate (MA) in English from University of Delhi, he has an MBA degree from Southern Cross University in New South Wales, Australia.
-In addition, has an MPhil in defence and strategic studies.
+He is a graduate (BA Honours) from Delhi University and a postgraduate (MA) in English from Hindu College, Delhi of Delhi University.
+He has an MBA degree from Southern Cross University in New South Wales, Australia, and an MPhil in defence and strategic studies.

 Career

 Before IAS

 Before being appointed as an IAS officer, Lavasa taught literature in the Delhi University.
 He also had a stint with the State Bank of India as a probationary officer.